 • In 2021 and 2022, Small Island Geographic Society (SIGS) conducted social and behavior change research in the Greater Malé area to learn about residents’ behaviors with respect to single-use plastics, what they understand about solid waste management and plastic waste, and their awareness of the Maldives’ single-use plastics phase-out policy.
 The research led to recommendations for local government incentive programs and future social and behavior change strategies—and was featured in a six-part docu-series that profiled 12 Maldivian families’ journey to reduce single-use plastics.

-• Soneva Namoona is building on its Soneva Namoona program that works with island communities on waste management.
-Soneva is working with the local Atoll Council to audit current waste management systems and address system gaps—ultimately creating and piloting an island model for waste management that can be replicated across Baa Atoll and other island communities.
+• From 2021 to 2024, Soneva Namoona worked with island communities in the Maldives to strengthen waste management.
+To do so, Soneva worked with the local Atoll Council to audit current waste management systems and address system gaps—ultimately creating and piloting an island model for waste management that can be replicated across Baa Atoll and other island communities.
 Elements of the model included: improving collection logistics for plastics, so that it is more consistent and reliable; training women’s development committees in household collection and promotion of 3Rs, so that new jobs and opportunities for income are available to women, while expanding local waste services; scaling home composting and solutions for organic waste management; and establishing new resources in the community for reuse/recycling.

 Videos